- Books, Literature, and Writing»

-Anyway, this was her plan so far: Just wait for this mysterious other party to make a move again and then save the day.
+Anyway, this was her plan: When the mysterious group behind the automaton attacks strike again, and they were sure to strike again, this time aiming for that diary, she, Jane Mortimer, would come to the girl's rescue.
 Grateful, the girl will have her join in on their little mystery-solving.
 And it won't matter what Sparrow says since all he did was beat those robots with a stick after they had already been taken care of.
 And once they find something juicy, she'll take it all and they all won't know what hit them.

 And now here's what went on in Sparrow's mind: She totally knows something is up with that book, and was totally waiting for something to happen so she could save the day and then butt in on Xiao Mei trying to find out more about her mother, for whatever selfish goals she had in mind.

 And here's what Xiao Mei thought: Jane seems like a nice person, but it looks like she's got some kind of ulterior motive.
 Still, she doesn't seem like a bad person.
 Not really, anyway.
 Besides, since she's here working, that must mean that she's a really smart person.